-Under Public Law 108-199, during fiscal year 2004, commitments to guarantee loans for debentures shall not exceed the levels established by Section 20(i)(1)(C)(ii) of the Small Business Act which authorizes SBA to guarantee up to \$3.0 billion in SBIC debentures.
+Under Public Law 110-161, during fiscal year 2008, commitments to guarantee loans for debentures may not exceed \$3 billion.

 Interim Funding.
 In May 1998, SBA began making financial assistance available to SBICs more frequently than the currently scheduled semi-annual offerings of SBA guaranteed participation certificates.
 SBA now guarantees SBIC participating security partial assignments and debentures for an "Interim Period," which begins at the time of the sale of such instruments to a designated financial institution (the "Interim Funding Provider") and continues until the date of the next applicable participation certificate issuance.
 The Interim Funding Provider receives a rate of interest or prioritized payments, as applicable, for the Interim Period, which will generally not exceed six months and two weeks.
 At the end of the relevant Interim Period the debentures or partial assignments of participating securities are repriced, repurchased and pooled for the sale of participation certificates.
 SBA expects that all SBIC debentures (other than LMI debentures as discussed below under "Regulatory and Legislative Developments") and interests in participating securities issued after May 1998 will be funded in this manner.
 Although Interim Funding will not affect the terms of the Certificates, Interim Funding effectively extends the term of the debentures and participating security partial assignments prior to pooling by the length of the Interim Period.